 Texting for HIV prevention

-Dr. Njambi Njuguna, MBChB, MPH, from University of Washington in Seattle and Kenyatta National Hospital in Nairobi, used mSurvey to determine whether sending HIV awareness mobile messages through SMS would increase HIV testing rates among young women in Kiambu County, Kenya (n=600).
+In SubSaharan Africa, young women continue to be at much higher risk of HIV infection than their male counterparts.
+Dr. Njambi Njuguna from University of Washington in Seattle and Kenyatta National Hospital in Nairobi, used mSurvey to determine whether sending HIV awareness mobile messages through SMS would increase HIV testing rates among young women in Kiambu County, Kenya (n=600).